PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 ## `createAfterDirections()` - Redirecting the user to another page
 The method `createAfterDirections()` will be called after the user has interacted with the GUI.
 In it, you can return back an array with :docs[Direction] objects, indicating which page the user should come to.

-If you don't implement this method, or if non of the :docs[Direction] objects you create has `when()` set to `true`, then BagaWork will start checking if any of the GUI components on the page has indicated which page the user should come to (`Button.page()`, `EnterText.pageIfEqual()`, `EnterNumber.pageIfLower()`, etc.).
+If you don't implement this method, or if non of the :docs[Direction] objects you create has `when()` set to `true`, then BagaWork will start checking if any of the GUI components on the page has indicated which page the user should come to (if you have used `Button.page()`, `EnterText.pageIfEqual()`, `EnterNumber.pageIfLower()`, etc.).
 If no GUI component has indicated which page to come to, the current page will simply be reloaded.

 ::: tip Example